Landlord & Tenant Board Representation

 Protect Your Rental Investment

-on a Notice of Termination — such as an incorrect termination date
+Notice of Termination — such as an incorrect termination date on an

-on an N4, wrong compensation amount on an N12, or missing particulars on
+N4, wrong compensation amount on an N12, or missing particulars on an N5

 dismiss your application after months of waiting.